NicoleTressler/FinanceApplication/README.md

 - Dates are entered as `YYYY-MM-DD` and months as `YYYY-MM`.

 - All amounts are treated as a single currency with "$".

+- Add function to edit an entry for "Budget".